Botcopy/docs/docs/advanced/handover.md

 ## Setup in the Botcopy Portal

 The handover integration is set for each individual Botcopy bot on its Connect page in the Portal.
-You may set the webhook URL, set a context/session parameter of `bcHumanHandover` which will trigger the handover, and enable the storing of message history.
+You may set the webhook URL, a context/session parameter of `bcHumanHandover` which will trigger the handover, and enable the storing of message history.
 This is also where you generate your `organization access token` to view your message history, and set a `bot access token` so the requests can authenticate with your webhook.

 **Please note:** The `organization access token` created to view message history will only display once.
 If you lose this token, you must generate a new one.